bmrobin/r3name/README.md

   - Skip confirmation prompt
 - --undo
   - Undo the last successful rename run recorded in .r3name-undo.json
+  - Cannot be combined with transforms, filters, or numbering options

+Output formatting:

+- r3name uses Rich for styled terminal output.
+- If output is piped to another command/file, style rendering depends on whether stdout is treated as a terminal.

 ## Safety and Conflict Behavior